riverscn/openwrt-dev-container/README.md

-# openwrt-kexue
+# openwrt-dev-container
-Surf Internet in Kexue way
+Build openwrt in a container.